 Clinic visit – child and parent activities

 Some parents will be asked to bring their child to the study clinic for an assessment of his or her development.
 The assessment is done by a developmental clinician and includes playing some games with the child and asking him or her some questions.
 We may also ask parents to complete separate interviews.
 We will also measure height, weight and head size of the child and collect some saliva.
-We will ask mothers to let us draw blood from the child’s arm, and from her own.
 A few weeks after the assessment we will send the family a letter describing the developmental assessment results.